Method notebook

 Tell users what is known, what is estimated, and what is only publicly evidenced.

-This product has to be stricter than a normal dashboard because it mixes official releases with public hotel evidence and later archive recoveries.
+This is the rules page behind the place-led product.
+It has to be stricter than a normal dashboard because it mixes official releases with public hotel evidence and archive recovery.

 Evidence layers